Asthma

 Make an Asthma Action Plan

 An asthma action plan helps you and people who care for you know how to take care of your asthma.
 It helps you keep track of what you need to do every day to prevent asthma symptoms like problems with breathing.
 It also tells you what to do if your symptoms are bad.
 You and your doctor can make an asthma action plan just for you.
-Here is a sample of an Asthma Action Plans:
+Here is a sample of asthma action plans:

 For adults